Solar power in South Africa: Residential solar PV

+In 2022, South Africa's shift to solar power was marked by a 24% increase in small-scale solar generating capacity.
+This growth is evidenced by the import of solar PV panels worth 2.2 billion rand, adding over 500 megawatts of capacity in just the first five months.
+Predominantly, wealthier individuals have adopted this trend.

 Low and middle-income households have partially participated in the growing uptake of solar PV (SSEG) systems in South Africa for reasons pertaining to affordability and access to finance.
 Unlike most other countries where grid-connected solar PV technologies are released to low-income households mostly on full or partial subsidization, PV implementation initiatives of such kind in South Africa are targeted generally toward households lacking electricity.

 Middle-income households with average earnings of $351.52 to $703.04 per month have better purchasing power.
 "They generally have improved security of tenure and greater access to electricity".
 Middle-income households consume twice as much electricity as low-income households.
 Although middle-income households earn more than twice the average monthly income of low-middle households, it would yet be difficult for the majority to qualify for the loan necessary to purchase a system.

 In 2014, a multinational company by the name JA Solar Holdings which is headquartered in Beijing, China began working with local construction companies in South Africa to provide small-scale rooftop Solar PV systems to the suburbs of several South African cities.
 These systems were installed on the roof of low-income households.
 With these JA Solar systems, the house dwellers were able to have access to free electricity from their roofs.